NullixAT/framelix-docs/docs/storables/basics.md

 title: Storable Basics
 ---

 Storables are a very important core feature of Framelix.
+Before that, you should read the [database section](../database/basics.md) how to set up the database.

 With Storables you basically store, modify, update, delete everything in your database.